turingbombe/linked-lists-web-0716/simple-lists/README.md

 in mind that we are still implementing only `next` in this list, even though the directionality appears to indicate a `previous` style relationship.
 In a singly-linked list, there is only one direction.

+### 4 - Conclusion

+Once you've done the above, all of your specs in `spec/simple_linked_list_spec.rb` will be passing!
+We will then use this `Element` class in the next part - implementing a Deque.

 # Resources